yishanhe/scholar-pac/README.md

 - Sometimes, you need to refresh the targeted page several times such that you can see "purchase"->"download".
 - Sometimes, the ssh link may not be stable on celluar tethering.
 Better turn on compression.

-## Accepting Pull Request to updaing the PAC file.
+## Accepting Pull Request to update the PAC file.
+The current PAC file only contains a minimal requirement for my usage.
+And it should be expanded to include more digital libraries.